145 Glamorgan Drive

 Out of School Sport

 The school provides children with the opportunity to play Netball, Miniball, Basketball and Hockey (provided there is enough interest to form a team).
-There may be other newsletters, so please keep an eye out for them.
+There may be other sports offered throughout the year.
+You will be notified of these through the weekly newsletter, so please keep an eye out for them.
 The coaching and managing of teams is shared by staff and parents.

 Please also check our website for other out of school activities available.